EliHei2/PhDExpedition/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student of AI in Onchology
+role: PhD student of AI in Oncology

 # Organizations/Affiliations to show in About widget
 organizations: